-Compared to the most common causes of chronic kidney disease (CKD), including hypertension, diabetes mellitus and glomerular disease, genetic CKD is “quite rare,” says Shane Bobart, MD, a nephrologist at Cleveland Clinic Florida.
+Compared to the most common causes of chronic kidney disease (CKD), including hypertension, diabetes mellitus and glomerular disease, genetic CKD is “quite rare,” says Shane Bobart, MD.
 “I think part of the reason it’s rare is because people are still getting used to there being genetic testing for it,” he says.
 “It’s too early to really see a big difference, but as this testing becomes more widely available, I’m sure we’ll see the actual diagnoses increase.”

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services Policy

 Along with five other Cleveland Clinic researchers, Dr. Bobart collaborated on a review of the current landscape of genetic CKD that was published in the International Journal of Nephrology and Renovascular Disease.
 With two team members in Florida and the remaining four in Ohio, “we were able to collaborate on this across campuses, something we often do with patients as well,” says Dr. Bobart.
 “The best part of this work is the collaboration.”

 The review delves into presentation, risks and potential treatment options for genetic kidney disease, focusing on cystic kidney disease, glomerular disease with genetic associations, congenital anomalies of the kidney and urinary tract (CAKUT), autosomal dominant tubulointerstitial kidney disease (ADTKD), and inherited nephrolithiasis and nephrocalcinosis.

 “Now that we understand more about these genetic causes and have more availability to test, it’s important to be aware that there are multiple genetically-related conditions that can contribute to kidney disease,” Dr. Bobart says.